-[7.
-Supported combinations of the number of resources for Set B and the number of resources for Set A]
+7. Supported combinations of the number of resources for Set B and the number of resources for Set A

-[7a: Supported maximum number of resources for Set B]

-[7b: Supported maximum number of resources for Set A]

-FFS: component 7 or component 7a+7b or 7+7a+7b

-[8.
-Supported CSI-RS resource types: Periodic CSI-RS, Semi-persistent CSI-RS]
+8. Supported CSI-RS resource types: Periodic CSI-RS, Semi-persistent CSI-RS

-[9.
-Supported inference report types: Periodic CSI report, Aperiodic CSI report, semi-persistent CSI report]
+9. Supported inference report types: Periodic CSI report, Aperiodic CSI report, semi-persistent CSI report

-[10.
-Supported options for performance monitoring for beam case 2 with UE side model]

-[11.
-Supported maximum number of predicted beams in each predicted time instance]

-[12.
-Supported maximum number of predicted time instances]

-[13.
-Supported maximum total number of reported predicted beams for predicted time instances in one report]
+12. Supported maximum number of predicted time instances

-[14.
-Supported value(s) of time gap between predicted time instances]
+14. supported combinations of time gaps between predicted time instances and value of set B periodicity.

-[15.
-Supported value(s) of setB periodicity]

 FFS: whether/how to report the supported maximum total number of CSI reports across different AI/ML based use-cases

 FFS: whether some of components will be reported dynamically instead of as capability

-FFS: whether/how to merge this FG with other FG(s) for performance monitoring and/or data collection